Connect with us

 Public Service Commission candidate’s residency challenged at GOP HQ

-The election qualification of Mandy Gunasekara, who filed to for public service commissioner in the northern district of Mississippi, is being challenged before the Republican Party.
+The election qualification of Mandy Gunasekara, who filed to run for public service commissioner in the northern district of Mississippi, is being challenged before the Republican Party.

 A letter sent to Republican Party Chairman Frank Bordeaux by Hernando attorney Matthew Barton, who is a Republican candidate this year for district attorney in DeSoto County, says that Gunasekara has not met the legal requirement of being a citizen of Mississippi for “five years preceding the day of election.”

-The letter reads, “Mrs. Gunasekara fails to qualify and should be because she does not meet the requirements.”
+The letter reads, “Mrs. Gunasekara fails to qualify and should be removed because she does not meet the requirements.”

 Incumbent PSC Commissioner Brandon Presley is running as a Democrat for governor this election cycle.
 No Democrat or third party candidate has qualified for the open seat, meaning the winner of the August Republican primary will hold the seat.